By Roy Burner - Minister of the Gospel

 Scripture reveals that one is to recompense no man evil for evil.
 Provide things honest in the sight of all men.
 If it be possible, as much as lies in you, live peaceably with all men.
 Avenge not yourselves, but rather give place to wrath.
 Be not overcome of evil, but overcome evil with good (Romans 12:17-21).

 We are living in a time that Biblical teachings are not valued as they once were.
 There is a flow of hateful language striking out as a venomous snake seeking to destroy.
 There are those who have no patience during adversity rather an attitude of hatred.
 It is a rare; often a godly individual, who countermands with well-chosen; not venomous, words and actions.

 For one to be drawn into a wrongful attitude; then allow it to fester, is like the expression of going out of the frying pan into the fire.
 James, a servant of God and of the Lord Jesus Christ, instructed that every man be swift to hear, slow to speak, slow to wrath: for the wrath of man does not produce the righteousness of God (James 1:19-20).
 Patience during adversity requires such an attitude; because talk often inflames anger, and anger inflames talk.

 Man's actions and words are now captured in an electronic world that holds one more accountable than in the past.
 Oftentimes one's facial expression denotes the mannerism that is being presented.
 Again, the words of James: The wrath of man does not produce the righteousness of God (James 1:20).
-The righteousness of God was to be manifested rather than adopting the ways of the unrighteous.
+The righteousness of God is to be manifested rather than adopting the ways of the unrighteous.

 Scripture reveals: Do good to them that hate you, and pray for them which despitefully use you, and persecute you (Matthew 5:44).
 If your enemy hunger, feed him; if he thirst give him drink (Romans 12:30).
 In so doing, one can turn adversity into advantage, and triumph over adversity, rather than become enslaved by it.